Call for Winter Intersession Courses

 125% Rule

 The Unit-3 Faculty Collective Bargaining Agreement (Article 36) and the CSU System-Wide Additional Employment Policy (HR 2002-05) limit total employment in the California State University system to a total of 125%.
 Academic year faculty may teach during intersession but are limited to no more than 5 units in the Winter Intersession across the CSU system.
 Caution must be taken so that the number of units assigned over the length of the intersession course does not exceed the allowable overage.
-It is your responsibility to monitor and not violate the 5 unit/125% rule.
+It is faculty’s responsibility to monitor and not violate the 5 unit/125% rule.

-Enrollment Caps
+Enrollment Caps and Class Cancellations

 Scheduling Format

-January 3-17, 2024: 10 instructional days (Monday - Friday)
+January 5-21, 2026: 12 instructional days (Monday - Friday)

-No classes Monday, January 15 (MLK Holiday)
+No classes Monday, January 19 (MLK Holiday)

 Intersession classes run Monday through Friday, and can be on-campus, hybrid or fully-remote.
 All academic credit-bearing classes must adhere to the SSU credit hour policy.
 A total of 15 hours of classroom time and/or online instructional content are required for each academic unit for lecture/discussion courses, as well as 30 hours of academic preparation.
 Lab and activity courses require additional hours.

-• 3-unit classes require 4 hours, 20 minutes daily
+- 3-unit classes require 3 hours, 40 minutes daily

-• 4-unit classes require 5 hours, 50 minutes daily
+- 4-unit classes require 4 hours, 50 minutes daily

-Please direct any questions to Julie Shell at julie.shell@sonoma.edu.
+Please direct any questions to Julie Shell at [email protected].

 Classrooms and Classroom Technology